yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 ephemeral session public key is then sent to the remote side and is used to agree a shared session key, with which all session traffic is encrypted.

+The sequence number (field 4) must increase with every session ping.
+This is to prevent replay attacks.
+A node **must** drop a session ping if it is less than or equal to the sequence number of the last session ping from this node.

 ##### Fields

 | Field | Type     | Description                                | Length        |